Kweku21/articles-python/README.md

 # Application to get recent news articles

 This is a python script that makes calls to fetch a recent articles from an HTTP endpoint every 5 minutes.
-The project about a day to complete.
+The project took me about a day to complete.

 ### Virtual Environment
 Note: make sure you have `pip` installed.